sarahmib/CS_260/notes.md

 Types of the input element, done with the `type` attribute

-Type	          Meaning
+Type	          Meaning<br>
-text	          Single line textual value password	      Obscured password email	          Email address tel	            Telephone number url	            URL address number	        Numerical value checkbox	      Inclusive selection radio	          Exclusive selection range	          Range limited number date	          Year, month, day datetime-local	Date and time month	          Year, month week	          Week of year color	          Color file	          Local file submit	        button to trigger form submission
+text	          Single line textual value<br>
+password	      Obscured password<br>
+email	          Email address<br>
+tel	            Telephone number<br>
+url	            URL address<br>
+number	        Numerical value<br>
+checkbox	      Inclusive selection<br>
+radio	          Exclusive selection<br>
+range	          Range limited number<br>
+date	          Year, month, day<br>
+datetime-local	Date and time<br>
+month	          Year, month<br>
+week	          Week of year<br>
+color	          Color<br>
+file	          Local file<br>
+submit	        button to trigger form submission<br>

 Example of a checked radio button `<label for="checkbox1">Check me</label> <input type="checkbox" name="varCheckbox" value="checkbox1" checked />`

 Most input elements share common attributes

-Attribute	    Meaning
+Attribute	    Meaning  <br>
 name	        The name of the input.
-This is submitted as the name of the input if used in a form
+This is submitted as the name of the input if used in a form  <br>
-disabled	    Disables the ability for the user to interact with the input
+disabled	    Disables the ability for the user to interact with the input  <br>
-value        	The initial value of the input
+value        	The initial value of the input  <br>
-required    	Signifies that a value is required in order to be valid
+required    	Signifies that a value is required in order to be valid  <br>

 Many input elements have validation built in -- for example, an input with the url attribute won't accept something that's not a url
 You can specify the required attribute